 An often ignored cause of bad performance is PHP errors within site code, as every single PHP error will slow your site down, including both notices and warnings that don’t crash your site.

 Here's an example of how PHP errors can slow down a site.
-This benchmark was performed with Drupal's Generate Errors, with a TRUNCATE of of the
+This benchmark was performed with Drupal's Generate Errors, with a TRUNCATE of the

 watchdog table before each test to avoid tainting results from the aggregate.
 The results are equally applicable to WordPress or any PHP-based project.